Ipswich serial murders: Gemma Adams

-Gemma Rose Adams, aged 25, born in Kesgrave, was last seen on West End Road in Ipswich, where she had been living; she disappeared on 15 November at about 01.15 (UTC).
+Gemma Rose Adams, aged 25, born in Kesgrave, was last seen on West End Road in Ipswich, where she had been living; she disappeared on 14 November at about 01:15 (UTC).
 Her body was found on 2 December, in a river at Hintlesham.
 The first victim found, she was naked but had not been sexually assaulted.

 Adams had been a popular child from a middle-class family.
 As a teenager, she became addicted to heroin.

 She had been working as a sex worker to finance her drug addiction, which had already led to loss of her job with an insurance firm.
 Her partner was at the time also a heroin user, and knew she was a sex worker, although her family did not.

 Anneli Alderton

 Anneli Sarah Alderton, aged 24, a mother of one and also in the early stages of pregnancy, had been living in Colchester, Essex.
-Alderton disappeared on 3 December and was last seen on the 17.53 train from Harwich to Manningtree.
-Alderton got off the train at Manningtree at 18.15 before going on to Ipswich on another train, arriving at 18.43.
+Alderton disappeared on 3 December and was last seen on the 17:53 train from Harwich to Manningtree.
+Alderton got off the train at Manningtree at 18:15 before going on to Ipswich on another train, arriving at 18:43.
 Alderton's body was found on 10 December near Nacton, in woodland in front of Amberfield School.

 Alderton had been asphyxiated and was found naked, and was posed in the cruciform position.
 Her pregnancy was also revealed by the autopsy and her family were first informed of it by police officers.

 Alderton moved to Cyprus with her mother in 1992 after her parents separated, and they returned to Ipswich in 1997.
-Alderton attended Copleston High School and gained good grades in her exams.
+She attended Copleston High School and gained good grades in her exams.
 Alderton had been addicted to drugs since age 16, shortly after her father's death from lung cancer in 1998.